tonyflo/videoflo/README.md

 ### 3. Shoot the Video
 Set aside some time and plan to film multiple videos in the same day.
 This not only is more efficient, but also allows you to take full advantage of the batching capability of videoflo.

-After filming each video, use `done-filming.py` to update the state of the video.
+After filming each video, use `done-filming.py` to simply update the state of the video in Trello.
 ```
-python done-filming.py davinci-resolve-scripting -c ttt
+python done-filming.py my-new-video -c ttt
 ```

 If you specified a location for screen recordings in [settings.ini](settings.ini), this script will move these to a `screen` folder in the root of your project directory.